philorsta/AI-Project-4240/deliverable_directory/README_ENV.md

 - Make sure to check "Add Python to PATH" during installation
 - Restart PowerShell after installation

+### HTTP 401 Error
+- Missing api key.
+Make an account on cleanvoice and grab an api key
+- Populate api key in project.py line 71

 ### Execution Policy Error
 If you get "cannot be loaded because running scripts is disabled":
 ```powershell